kenthejr/dids-memo-fields/hip-55.md

 When a verifier is presented with a VC, it should be possible to discover the Hedera entity to which the VC was issued.

-The issuer of the VC should include the Hedera entity identifier as a claim within the VC.
+The issuer of the VC should include the Hedera entity identifier as a HederaEntityID claim within the VC.

-An example VC
+An example VC with a HederaEntityID claim identifying the Hedera entity to which is was issued.

 ```{
   "@context": [